 We capitalize a portion of direct and indirect costs related to the construction, replacement and installation of property, plant and equipment.
 Capitalized costs are charged to property, plant and equipment and depreciated over the life of the related assets.
-The Company performs periodic evaluations of the estimates used to determine the amount of costs that are capitalized.
+We perform periodic evaluations of the estimates used to determine the amount of costs that are capitalized.